 While not all software is billed at an hourly rate, most pricing can be decomposed into an hourly rate.
-At the time of writing this (late 2019), the rough ranges for normal hourly rates at US-based boutique firms are:
+At the time of writing this, the rough ranges for normal hourly rates at US-based boutique firms are:

-Offshore firms working in the US are basically always execution-focused.
+Offshore firms working in the USA are basically always execution-focused.
 Their hourly rates are under $100 per hour.
 Larger firms are typically $200-$300 per hour and are a mixed bag in terms of focus and price to value ratio.
 Rates may also be dependent on role or software engineer skillsets such as Angular, node.js, or elements such as SaaS.

-While hourly rate prices are the norm in development, there are other pricing models.
+While hourly rate prices are the norm in software application development, there are other pricing models.
 Your organization and the development firm should agree on the contractual model they are using and why this meets your business needs for custom software solutions.

 The time and material model is most common by far, presented as either hourly, weekly, or monthly rates, both per person and as a collective team.